gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 geo2topo boroughs=boroughs_id_geo.json > boroughs_topo.json
 ```

-In this conversion we give a name to the new feature object (here called `boroughs`) that we will reference later in elm-vega.
+In this conversion we give a name to the new feature object (here called `boroughs`) that we will reference later in elm-vegalite.

 Again, as you are learning to use this workflow, it can be helpful to name the resulting file with `_topo` appended so we know the `.json` file is now in topoJSON, not geoJSON, format.